vegaprotocol/documentation/docs/concepts/vega-protocol.md

 Once a proposal is submitted and accepted, rally the community to vote on the proposal by announcing it on the [forum](https://community.vega.xyz/), [Discord](https://vega.xyz/discord), and through your own networks to vote on the proposal.

 The Vega public key of the proposer must have enough VEGA staked to submit a proposal.
-For a market change proposal, the proposer must also have enough equity-like share in the market from their liquidity commitment, which is defined in the network parameter `governance.proposal.updateMarket.minProposerEquityLikeShare`.
+For a 'market parameter change' proposal, the proposer must also have enough equity-like share in the market from their liquidity commitment, which is defined in the network parameter `governance.proposal.updateMarket.minProposerEquityLikeShare`.

 Proposals are first checked by the wallet, then verified by the nodes before entering into the voting period you set.
 A proposal must have all of the relevant information, in the correct format, and in some cases within the accepted range - otherwise it will be rejected immediately.

 A proposal is immutable once entered.

+:::info
+Read the [creating and submitting proposals guides](../tutorials/proposals/) to see what information needs to be in a proposal, and how to submit them using the command line.
+:::

 ##### Validating a proposal
 * The governance proposal is checked and then accepted by the wallet as a transaction.
 * The validator nodes then check and validate the proposal.
-This is when the proposal data that defines the minimum duration, minimum time to enactment, minimum participation rate, and required majority are evaluated against the network's requirements - based on network parameters, which are different depending the type of proposal.
+This is when the proposal data that defines the minimum duration, minimum time to enactment, minimum participation rate, and required majority are evaluated against the network's requirements, defined in [network parameters](https://explorer.fairground.wtf), which are different depending the type of proposal.
 * If not specified on the proposal, the required participation rate and majority for success are defined and copied to the proposal.
+You can find them under the [network parameters](https://explorer.fairground.wtf/network-parameters), and they are specific to each proposal type.
 * If the above conditions are not met, the proposal will be rejected and will not be available for a vote. **You'll need to fix and re-submit the proposal.**

-:::info
-Read the [creating and submitting proposals guides](../tutorials/proposals/) to understand how tokenholders can submit proposals using the command line.
-:::

 #### 4. Voting
 VEGA tokenholders can vote for or against any active proposals, as long as they tokens they want to vote with are associated with their key.
-It's not necessary to nominate validators with all the tokens, but the tokens must be associated to the Vega key used for voting.
+It's not necessary to nominate validators, but the tokens must be associated to the Vega key used for voting.

-* The number of tokens associated with the voting key determines how much weight the vote has.
+* The number of tokens associated with the voting key determines how much weight the vote has (and for 'market parameter change' proposals, liquidity providers' market share is also taken into account).
 * Each Vega public key with a non-zero token balance gets one vote, and the key votes with the full weight of all the tokens that key has staked.
 * Tokens used for voting are not locked or transferred: they can be used for staking as well as for voting on any/all active proposals.
 * While the voting period is open, a public key can vote multiple times but only the most recent vote will count at the proposal's close.